CliMA/Oceananigans.jl/README.md

     * ["Computational science"](https://github.com/CliMA/Oceananigans.jl/discussions/categories/computational-science), or how to science and set up numerical simulations in Oceananigans, and
     * ["Experimental features"](https://github.com/CliMA/Oceananigans.jl/discussions?discussions_q=experimental+features), which covers new and sparsely-documented features for those who like to live dangerously.

-    If you've got a question or something to talk about, don't hestitate to [start a new discussion](https://github.com/CliMA/Oceananigans.jl/discussions/new?)!
+    If you've got a question or something, anything! to talk about, don't hestitate to [start a new discussion](https://github.com/CliMA/Oceananigans.jl/discussions/new?).
 * The [Oceananigans wiki](https://github.com/CliMA/Oceananigans.jl/wiki) contains practical tips for [getting started with Julia](https://github.com/CliMA/Oceananigans.jl/wiki/Installation-and-getting-started-with-Oceananigans), [accessing and using GPUs](https://github.com/CliMA/Oceananigans.jl/wiki/Oceananigans-on-GPUs), and [productive workflows when using Oceananigans](https://github.com/CliMA/Oceananigans.jl/wiki/Productive-Oceananigans-workflows-and-Julia-environments).
 * The `#oceananigans` channel on the [Julia Slack](https://julialang.org/slack/), which accesses "institutional knowledge" stored in the minds of the amazing Oceananigans community.
 * [Issues](https://github.com/CliMA/Oceananigans.jl/issues) and [pull requests](https://github.com/CliMA/Oceananigans.jl/pulls) also contain lots of information about problems we've found, solutions we're trying to implement, and dreams we're dreaming to make tomorrow better 🌈.